-As parents, when the child is making them feel good about themselves, they will have only positive feelings toward the child.
-When the child displease them in any way, they will have only negative feelings towards the child.
+As parents, when the child makes them feel good about themselves, they will have only positive feelings toward the child.
+When the child displeases them in any way, they will have only negative feelings towards the child.
 As their feelings shift, their view of their child shifts as well.
-Narcissistic parents also see themselves in this limited and binary way: Either they are special, unique and perfect or they are worthless, defective garbage.
+Narcissistic parents also see themselves in this limited and binary way: Either they are special, unique, and perfect or they are a worthless, defective garbage.

 Child Abuse and Object Constancy

 Narcissistic parents also lack “object constancy.”
 This means that when they feel disappointed, hurt, or angry with their child, they immediately lose touch with all their positive feelings for the child and now see the child as all-bad and deserving of punishment.